-- Although my lineage is purely developed from domestic cats, I am still considered by some cat fanciers as a hybrid due to my Bengal side of the family.
+- Although the Serengeti breed lineage is purely developed from domestic cats, I am still considered by some cat fanciers as a hybrid due to my Bengal side of the family.
 Bengals were essentially the result of crossing an Asian Leopard Cat with a domestic feline.

 I’ve seen pictures in a magazine of black Serengetis.
 Do they come in solid black?

 This is a bengal cat not a seregeti those have more black and less colors.

 I am an avid cat lover my entire childhood.
 We always acquired them from rescue from someone or like most of them I would find them abandoned, some where close to passing but we would do everything we could to save just one cat at a time.
 Many of my loved felines survived full and love filled lives.

 I wanted to share my love and dedication to all of my passed and future felines.
 Which brings me to my question in regards to the Serengeti brews.
 I have always loved and adored them and now I am in a great place to adopt one in the future.
 So I am asking you what is the price for this breed?
 Do they come with all the documentation that is required and the bloodline information?